stephgl07/project-getcomms/Fulltimeforce.GetComms.UI/README.md

 Pipeline is configured on the root path of the repository.
 It is executed when making a push to the "main" branch.

-You can see the deployment result here! => [https://stephgl07.github.io/demo-getcomms](https://stephgl07.github.io/demo-getcomms)
+You can test the deployment result here! => [https://project-getcomms-ui.azurewebsites.net](https://project-getcomms-ui.azurewebsites.net)

 ## 🛠️ Built With